iRNA-COSI/APAeval/benchmarking_workflows/README.md

 ### 8. Test run
-One can use the following command to run the quantification benchmarking workflow with the provided test files from command line:
+After having activated the [APAeval conda environment][apaeval-conda-env] you can use the following command to run the quantification benchmarking workflow with the provided test files from command line:
 ```
-nextflow run main.nf -profile docker -c tool_event.config
+nextflow run main.nf -profile docker -c tool_event.config --participant_id tool1

 # Or for running with singularity and slurm:
-nextflow run main.nf -profile slurm -c tool_event.config
+nextflow run main.nf -profile slurm -c tool_event.config --participant_id tool1

 ```
 > NOTE: Parameters from the [nextflow.config][nextflow-config] file are read **in addition** to the ones specified with the `-c` flag, but the latter will override any parameters of the same name in the nextflow.config.
-Don't forget to `includeConfig` the `tool_event.config` in the `nextflow.config`
+Set the `participant_id` directly with `--participant_id TOOL`

 ## HOW TO: "PRODUCTION"
 When you have completed the steps described above you can finally run the benchmarking workflow on real data.
 Below are some hints to help you get going.